GenesisFR/HowToBecomeGoodAtShooters/README.md

 - its damage reduction isn't additive with protection from elites
 - its duration can be greatly extended with an Artificer Hive
 ##### Spotter
-- can be aimed through walls
+- you can aim through walls to change its location
 ##### Striker
 - always targets the chest
 - used to pull aggro off you and your group